Orange-breasted trogon: Description

-The orange-breasted trogon is a medium-sized bird that measures between 25-31 cm in length and weighs about 49-57 g.
+The orange-breasted trogon is a medium-sized bird that measures between 25 and 31 cm in length and weighs about 49 to 57 g.
 The males have a dull olive-yellow head and a rufous-chestnut colour that extends from the upperparts to the upperpart of the tail.
 Underneath the tail the body is black and white.
 Primaries are black with white vertical bars and wing coverts are barred black.
 There is a yellow-orange lower breast which becomes lighter as it approaches the vent.
 A blue eye ring is present.
 The females has a more grey-brown head and upperparts, and a grey breast with yellow at the belly and vent.
-Both genders have grey feet with two toes pointing backwards, a common trait among trogons.
+Both sexes have grey feet with two toes pointing backwards, a common trait among trogons.

 The subspecies can differ slightly from each other; uniformis and dulitensis are smaller than the other subspecies and have, respectively, a more yellow or green breast; nias has a darker crown and a larger bill that the others; stellae has a paler breast and longer tail.